-Discussion: 5-10 min
+Discussion: 5 min

-Discuss the importance of voting by secret ballot in elections and the effort to preserve individual choice and fair elections.
-What sort of consequences could develop if elections were held publicly or voters' choices were known?
-What does voting in private ensure?
-Why is it important to ensure a fair electoral process?
+Voting in elections is done by secret ballot.
+What does this mean?
+Why is this important?
+What sort of consequences could develop if elections were held publicly?
+Why is it important to ensure a fair and impartial electoral process?